Healthcare in Hong Kong: Public healthcare

 Subsidised treatment, with small co-payments, is available to people with a Hong Kong identity card and to resident children under the age of 11.
 Between 2007 and 2011 public spending on healthcare increased by 30%.
 In 2014/5, it was about 17% of all government expenditure.
-Emergency medical services, used by about 2.2 million each year costs about HK$1,230 per patient.
+Emergency medical services, used by around 2.2 million each year, costs HK$180 per patient.

 Hospital Authority

 The Hospital Authority is a statutory body established on 1 December 1990 under the Hospital Authority Ordinance to manage all 42 public hospitals and institutions in Hong Kong.
 It is mainly responsible for delivering a comprehensive range of secondary and tertiary specialist care and medical rehabilitation through its network of health care facilities.
 The Authority also provides some primary medical services in 74 primary care clinics.

 Hong Kong has only two comprehensive medical faculties, the Li Ka Shing Faculty of Medicine, University of Hong Kong and the Faculty of Medicine, Chinese University of Hong Kong, and they are also the sole two institutes offering medical and pharmacy programs.
 Other healthcare discipline programs are dispersed among some other universities which do not host a medical faculty.